 For many Southerners, ambrosia salad is a dish often associated with holiday potlucks or aunts and grandmothers.
 It occasionally gets a bad rap, along with the often-maligned fruitcake, but when prepared correctly it can be light and delicious.
 The dividing line between love and hate seems to be one ingredient: coconut.
 But, this much is clear – ambrosia salad absolutely must include coconut.

-Southern cooks, in particular, began to transform this dish into a more diverse fruit salad.
+Throughout the 20th century, southern cooks, in particular, began to transform this dish into a more diverse fruit salad.
 I’ve been served ambrosia prepared traditionally, but also with grapefruit, banana, pineapple, maraschino cherries, raisins, nuts, and marshmallows.
-I’ve seen it topped with sugar, whipped cream, yogurt, and, once, mayonnaise (yes, really).
-I asked our café to develop their own recipe for ambrosia (pictured below).
+I’ve seen it topped with sugar, whipped cream, yogurt, and, once, mayonnaise.
+When our beloved café was in operation, I asked our team to develop their own recipe for ambrosia.
 The result: a delicious coconut milk tapioca soup with citrus compote and vanilla bean shortbread.
 This take is far from traditional, but the flavors are all there – coconut, citrus, and a hint of sweet vanilla.
 Regardless of the ingredients, ambrosia salad is best served on the day of preparation.
 The sugar can cause the oranges (and other fruits used) to release their juices and the dish can turn to mush in a matter of hours.

-One of my favorite Southern cooks, Virginia Willis, offers a delicious, more traditional version of ambrosia in her cookbook, Basic to Brilliant, Y’all: 150 Refined Southern Recipes and Ways to Dress Them Up for Company.
+Virginia Willis, offers a delicious, more traditional version of ambrosia in her cookbook, Basic to Brilliant, Y’all.
 She tells a beautiful story of preparing the dish with her sister and grandfather for her grandmother, who loved ambrosia.
 And, for the record, she advocates using fresh coconut, not canned.
 Find her recipe – and instructions for properly preparing fresh coconut – here.